 When Mackenzie was 10 weeks old, our happy, blissful world was ripped away from us when she was diagnosed with Spinal Muscular Atrophy (SMA) type one.
 SMA is a rare neuromuscular disorder characterised by loss of motor neurons and progressive muscle wasting.
 In essence, we were told that Mackenzie would slowly lose her ability to move, to swallow and eventually to breath.
 We were told to expect that Mackenzie would most likely pass away before her first birthday.
 SMA is a cruel, devastating disease that we hate with every cell in our bodies.

-SMA is a recessive genetic disorder, meaning both Jonny and I were unaware that we carried the disorder deep in our DNA.
+SMA is a recessive genetic disorder, meaning both Jonny and I unknowingly carried the disorder deep in our DNA.
 It only shows up if a couple, who both carry the same recessive genetic disorder, have children.
 This means that each of our children would have a 25% chance of being affected by SMA (and a 50% chance of being SMA carriers themselves).
 We have no family history of SMA but it is obvious now that it has been carried through both of our families for generations.

-In addition, SMA is not the only genetic disorder out there, in fact there are thousands.
-We have learnt that, on average, every single person actually has between three and five lethal recessive genetic disorders in their DNA.
+SMA is not the only genetic disorder out there, in fact there are thousands.
+We have learnt that, on average, every single person actually has between three and five lethal genetic disorders in their DNA.
 What happened to us could happen to anyone, we are not special or different and what happened to us is not so rare.
-In fact, if you combine the top three recessive genetic disorders - SMA, cystic fibrosis and Fragile X, one in twenty people carry the genes for one of those disorders.
+In fact, if you combine the top three recessive or x-linked genetic disorders - SMA, cystic fibrosis and Fragile X, one in twenty people carry the genes for one of those disorders.
 Plus, taken together these three conditions have the same prevalence as Down Syndrome.
 These statistics are terrifying.

 Currently, there are simple blood or saliva tests available to test if people carry some of the most common recessive genetic disorders, but most people aren’t told about these tests.
 Even most GPs don’t know about them.
 If they do know, medical professionals usually only refer people for the test when there is a family history.
-However, four out of five children born with a genetic disorder have no family history, so this current practice is flawed and dangerous.
+However, three out of four children born with a genetic disorder have no family history, so this current practice is flawed and dangerous.

 As we learned more about genetic disorders, we were stunned that, so little was being done to lessen the risks of children being born with one of these potentially debilitating, at best, or at worst, lethal, disorders.
 The effects of genetic disorders on Australia, on our families, on our children is profound but usually occurs out of sight of the public eye.